Vermont Defendant Accommodation Project

-The Vermont Defendant Accommodation Project ("VDAP") was a two-year case study conducted by Philip J. Kinsler, Anna Saxman, and Daniel B. Fishman aimed at identifying, assessing, and accommodating the special needs of mentally retarded criminal defendants.
+The Vermont Defendant Accommodation Project ("VDAP") was a two-year case study conducted by Philip J. Kinsler, Anna Saxman, and Daniel B. Fishman aimed at identifying, assessing, and accommodating the special needs of intellectually disabled criminal defendants.

 Background

 The VDAP was originally conducted to understand the difficulty intellectually disabled criminal defendants have navigating the criminal justice system.
 During the study, however, the authors found that intellectually disabled criminal defendants often have a combination of disorders, such as: